Back to LLD Concepts

 Django Model Inheritance

-class Customer(User) adds customer-specific fields to Django's built-in User.
-All User methods (authenticate, check_password) work unchanged on Customer.
+class Customer(User) adds customer-specific fields to the built-in User.
+All User methods work unchanged.

 Concept 4 — Intermediate